RocketChat/docs-old/guides/administrator-guides/general.md

 ### Store Last Message

 Store last message sent on each room.
-This will enable the viewing of the last message on the left sidebar \(should be on by default\)
+This will enable the viewing of the last message on the left sidebar \(should be on by default\).

 ### Unread Count

-This setting changes the behavior of the unread counter
+This setting changes the behavior of the unread counter.

 * **All messages**: All messages will be counted on the counter, regardless if they are a mention or not.
 * **User mentions only**: Only mentions using `@yourUsername` will be counted on the counter.
 * **Group mentions only**: Only group mentions using `@all` or `@here` will be counted on the counter.
-* **User and group mentions only**: All mentions will be counted, this includes `@all`, `@here` and `@yourUsername`
+* **User and group mentions only**: All mentions will be counted, this includes `@all`, `@here` and `@yourUsername`.

 ### Unread Count for Direct Messages

-This setting changes the behavior of the unread counter on Direct Messages
+This setting changes the behavior of the unread counter on Direct Messages.

 * **All messages**: All messages sent by another user will be counted on the counter.
 * **Mentions only**: Only mentions using `@yourUsername` will be counted on the counter.